How does life insurance work in UK?

 There’s no one size fits all answer when it comes to life insurance.
-What to consider when buying life insurance is dependent on a person’s unique circumstances.
+How long you should get life insurance for will depend on your personal circumstances.

-Circumstances that your loved ones couldn’t control if you were no longer around to provide financially are usually the primary reason for life insurance.
+Circumstances that your loved ones couldn’t control if you were no longer around to provide financially are usually the primary reason for taking out life insurance.
 Maybe, you're worried about your children’s future without you.
-Or maybe you want to make sure your partner can pay the remainder of a shared mortgage.
+Or maybe you want to help your partner can pay the remainder of a shared mortgage.

 The reasoning behind life insurance is personal to the policyholder.
 However, most stem from an anxiety about how those left behind will cope financially when you’re gone.